 Seamless bras feature molded cups to strengthen and lift your new breasts.
-They also have wide padded straps to spread the pressure of your implants across the shoulder for better comfort.
+They also have wide padded straps to spread the pressure of your breast implants across the shoulder for better comfort.
 Finally, they feature wide underbust cups that provide add-up support.

 To preserve the shape of your implants, your surgeon may advise you to sleep in your post-surgical bras for about six weeks.
-The best sleep bras are ones made from ultra-soft flexible materials.
+The best sleep bras are made from ultra-soft flexible materials.
 It helps to keep you safe while you enjoy your sleep.

 They feature a mild compression, moisture-woven cord, and temperature-controlled technology to keep you cool and dry the whole night.

 Rest is part of the healing process.
 It allows your body to slowly recover and adjust to your new breasts.
 As such, leisure bras provide the utmost comfort and flexibility.
-They are made from soft material to increase your comfort while resting.
+They are made from soft materials to increase your comfort while resting.

 They feature high cotton content which is soft and tender to your breast.
-They also have front hook-and-eye-closures for easier dressing to prevent injury.
+They also have front hook-and-eye closures for easier dressing to prevent injury.
 They offer support to your neck and back as you adjust to the new weight after augmentation.

-Lastly, they have wide straps that flow into a wide back panel that helps to distribute weight across your shoulders.
+Lastly, they have wide adjustable straps that flow into a wide back panel that helps to distribute weight across your shoulders.

 According to plastic surgeons, before your implants settle into position, it takes time before you can exercise, drive, and lift things.
 A high-quality bra will provide needed support.
-They will help to reduce bounce keeping your implants in position as you exercise.
+They will help to reduce bounce, keeping your implants in position as you exercise.